DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-yvescasintahan11/README.md

 - I learned sorting algorithms
 - I also learned BubbleSort Pseudocode and Insertion Sort Pseudocode
 - Greedy Algorithm was introduced

+## Week 10
+- I learned Growth of Functions
+- Big O, Big Omega, and complexity of algorithms were discussed

+## Week 11
+- No classes this week

+## Week 12
+- Graph Theory was introduced.
+I learned that graphs consist of vertices and edges.
+- I also learned the many applications of graphs
+- Handshaking theorem, Paths were discussed
+- I learned the Euler circuit, Euler path, Hamilton path, pendant, and matrices of graphs
+- I also learned Isomorphism of graphs, Euler's Formula, and Kuratowski's Theorem

+## Week 13
+- Graph coloring was discussed
+- I learned the four color theorem
+- Trees was also discussed
+- I learned the m-ary tree and a forest, which is 2 or more trees
+- Modeling computation was also discussed
+- I learned the structures in models of computation
+- I also learned the Automata Theory and Finite state machines